Excessive Sweating (Hyperhidrosis)

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how severe the condition is.
 Treatment may include:

 - Anticholinergic medicine.
 This medicine can be taken by mouth to help reduce sweating.
 Possible side effects can include blurry vision, dry mouth, dry eyes, and constipation.
-A version for the skin (topical) will soon be available.
+A version for the skin (topical) has recently become available.

 - Botulinum toxin.
-This is a type of medicine.
-The medicine is injected into the areas with sweat glands.
-This can help prevent sweat glands from working normally for a few months.
+This medicine is injected into the areas with sweat glands.
+It can help prevent sweat glands from working normally for a few months.
 You’ll need to get injections every few months.
-This can be painful and costly.
+It can be painful and costly.

 - Iontophoresis.
 This treatment uses electricity to block sweat glands.
 Moist pads are put on the skin, or your hands or feet are placed in shallow water.
 Chemicals may be added to the water.
 An electrical current is sent through fluid.
 The process is done several times a week until sweating is reduced, and then once a week or as advised.

-- Treating another health condition, or changing a medicine.
+- Treating another health condition or changing a medicine.
 A health condition or a medicine can cause secondary hyperhidrosis.
-This can be managed by treating the health condition, or by a change in medicine.
+If that's the case, excessive sweating can be managed by treating the health condition or by changing a medicine.
 Your healthcare provider will talk with you about these options if you have secondary hyperhidrosis.

-Talk with your healthcare providers about the risks, benefits, and possible side effects of all treatments.
+Talk with your healthcare provider about the risks, benefits, and possible side effects of all treatments.